vice305/expense-tracker-phase2/README.md

 - Fully responsive .

 ### ✨ Advanced Features
-- Sort expenses alphabetically by category or description.
+- Sort expenses by category or description.
 - Delete any expense from the list.
-- Error boundary to handle unexpected component failures.

 ---